5 Best Mental Health Tips for Students to Stay Focused and Calm

 It's not about doing great things to improve mental health for students, rather it's about doing little day-to-day things that protect your peace of mind.
 When students learn to look after their mental health, they don't just perform better in exams; they also enjoy learning more.

-No matter if you're studying for your boards, entrance exams, or just trying to get through school, keep in mind: your mental wellness is just as important as your grades.
+No matter if you're studying for your boards, entrance exams, or just trying to get through school, keep in mind: your Mental wellness is just as important as your grades.